Harriet Hunt: Playing history

 At the 2004 Chess Olympiad in Calvià, she narrowly missed out on a medal after scoring 9.5/13, for a rating performance of 2558, including a notable victory over Humpy Koneru.

 Good results were also forthcoming in individual competition, including international tournaments at London (Agency), Cappelle-la-Grande, Berlin (Summer Festival), Stockholm (Rilton Cup) and Hastings.
 She regularly matched the performances of male Grandmasters at these events and occasionally defeated them.

 Hunt has been a Cambridge team member at the annual Varsity (Oxford vs Cambridge) match – historically the world's longest running series of matches.
 At the millennium event, she contested an all-girl pair-up with former World Girls (Under-18) Champion, Ruth Sheldon.
 The game was originally slotted as a board 2 encounter, but its elevation to top board brought the match increased publicity and a unique place in the history of the event.
 Their individual game finished a hard-fought draw, but Cambridge went on to win the match by the narrowest of margins.

 In regular University team competition she has represented Jesus College Chess Society in the highest student league.
 The team shared first place in the 2005/06 season, losing only to Emmanuel College, and Hunt scored 100% on top board.
 At a national level, she plays in the 4NCL, representing Betsson.com in the 2006/7 and 2007/08 seasons and more recently, Pride and Prejudice.
 In Germany, she has played in the (Ladies) Bundesliga.

 Having completed her doctorate, Harriet Hunt was employed by Cambridge University as a research associate at the McDonald Institute of Archaeological Research, and is now working at Kew Gardens.
-Less active as a chess player, she nevertheless manages to maintain a high rating, preserving her status as England's top woman player and holding a regular place in the world's top 50 women.
+Less active as a chess player, she manages to maintain a high rating, preserving her status as England's top woman player and holding a regular place in the world's top 50 women.

 In 2008, she participated at the Stockholm Ladies Open, held in Täby, a northern municipality.
 The event was described by Hunt as one of the largest and best funded women's tournaments of all time and she performed well, finishing on 6½/9, a half-point behind overall winner Anna Muzychuk, whom she defeated in their personal encounter in round 6.